 Guide

-Level 2 EV Charger Installation Cost Guide
+Level 2 EV Charger Installation Cost in 2026

 Level 2 charging is the most common long-term home setup for EV owners, but quote ranges can be confusing.
 This guide breaks installation cost into four components, explains what pushes bids up or down, and gives a practical hiring workflow before you commit.